subashtimilsina/subashtimilsina.github.io/_pages/about.md

 Before starting my PhD, I worked as a data scientist at [Docsumo](https://www.docsumo.com/about), where I solved problems on computer vision and NLP tasks to extract information from documents.

 I hold a Bachelor's degree in Electronics and Communication Engineering from Pulchowk Campus, IOE, Tribhuvan University, Nepal.
-During my undergraduate years, I was an active member of the robotics club at Pulchowk Campus and built robots to compete in the Asia Pacific Robotics Competition (ABU Robocon), representing Nepal.
+During my undergraduate years, I was an active member of the [robotics club at Pulchowk Campus](https://robotics.pcampus.edu.np), where I built robots and represented Nepal in the Asia Pacific Robotics Competition (ABU Robocon).